-Flying in or out of Pittsburgh International Airport and want the scoop on what you can expect when you arrive?
-From where to let the kids play to parking costs, here’s our PIT Airport Guide for families: Tips & Tricks for Navigating Pittsburgh International Airport.
+Flying in or out of Pittsburgh Airport and want the scoop on what you can expect when you arrive?
+From where to let the kids play to parking costs, here’s our Pittsburgh Airport Guide: Tips & Tricks for Navigating Pittsburgh International Airport.

 Once you enter and head through security you’ll be in the Landside Terminal.
 To get to a gate at the Airside Terminal, you’ll need to take a ride on the People Mover, aka indoor tram.
 The ride, when not busy, is less than a minute and kids do enjoy it.
 From there, it’s a central hub layout with four concourses, A, B, C, & D. Concourses A & B are the lengthiest and offer the most gates.